US blocks several internet sites of Iranian state media

-US authorities seized control of the websites of Iranian state media, Press TV and Al Alam, and the Al Masirah television channel of Yemen’s Houthi rebels, statements posted on those pages showed Tuesday.
+The IRTVU, sponsored by the Al Quds Force, is now, along with this elite unit of the Iranian Revolutionary Guard, on the US sanctions blacklist, which prohibits US and foreign individuals and companies from doing business with them or their affiliates.

+The websites of the Arabic-language Al Alam and English-language news channels Press TV, as well as the Yemeni Houthi rebels’ Al Masirah television channel, displayed messages on Tuesday indicating that they had been “seized by the US government.”

-Each site displayed a single page with a statement that said “it has been taken over by the United States government” and made reference to US sanctions, accompanied by the emblems of the federal police FBI and the Department of Commerce.
+The message was accompanied with the emblems of the federal police FBI and the Department of Commerce.

-The Islamic Republic of Iran Radio Television (IRIB), Al Alam’s parent company, said other sites, including a Palestinian-run broadcast and a cultural and religious channel in Arabic, were also blocked.
+The Islamic Republic of Iran Radio Television (IRIB), parent company of Al Alam and Press TV, indicated that other sites, including a Palestinian-run broadcast and a cultural and religious channel in Arabic, had also been blocked.

 IRIB accused the United States of violating freedom of expression and joining forces with Israel and Saudi Arabia “to block pro-resistance means that expose the crimes of US allies in the region.”